rachelgrau/Bingo/README.md

 ## To use

 There are several simple server implementations included.
-They all serve static files from `public/` and handle requests to `/api/comments` to fetch or add data.
-Start a server in your terminal with one of the following:
+To run the project, open up a terminal window, enter the directory for this project, and then start a server with one of the following (we are using ruby):

 ### Node